federicodeservi/mtsb/README.md

 # MTSB

-MTSB (Movie Tweet Sentiment Boxoffice) is a python module that collects tweets about movies, performs a sentiment analysis and correlates it with the boxoffice result of the week after the movie release.
+MTSB (Movie Tweet Sentiment Boxoffice) is a python module that collects tweets about movies, performs a sentiment analysis and correlates it with the boxoffice result of the 7 days after the movie release.

 ## Features